-On episode 17 first season that was shown on Dec. of 2013, One celebrity, Kristen, who starred in the series, Sons of Anarchy, had a scary experience when she and her friends stayed the night on board the Queen Mary Hotel, back in 2005.
-They decided to go ghost hunting and experienced more than what they bargained for; Being chased down the hall by an angry, yet sad man.
+On episode 17 of the first season, shown on Dec. of 2013, one celebrity, Kristen, who starred in the series Sons of Anarchy, had a scary experience when she and her friends stayed the night on board the Queen Mary Hotel, back in 2005.
+They decided to go ghost hunting and experienced more than they bargained for, being chased down the hall by an angry, yet sad man.

-Kim saw many spirits that had a story to tell, and she talked to the man killed by door 13 near the boiler room, and unraveled the mystery of the angry man and why he chased Kristen and her friend away from the 3rd class nursery.
+Kim saw many spirits with stories to tell, talked to the man killed by door 13 near the boiler room, and unraveled the mystery of the angry man and why he chased Kristen and her friend away from the third-class nursery.
 They were able to release him from his torment.

 1126 Queens Hwy